-The Group's administrative and other operating expenses were approximately RMB2,132,632,000 during the Year (2022: RMB1,913,739,000), representing an increase of approximately 11.44% (2022: a decrease of approximately 17.84%) as compared to the previous year.
-The increase in the administrative and other expenses was mainly due to the provision of impairment losses for property, plant and equipment and other intangible assets in the Year.
+The Group's administrative and other operating expenses were approximately RMB2,292,696,000 during the Year (2023: RMB2,132,632,000), representing an increase of approximately 7.51% (2023: an increase of approximately 11.44%) as compared to the previous year.
+The increase in administrative and other expenses was mainly due to the cost of project mergers and acquisitions, as well as the increase in administrative expenses for newly acquired enterprises.